F24TechOps/Swapify-FE/README.md

 For example `npm run star force24 '#518ece'`.
 Please use quotes for the colour.

-You will need an additional three images called `landscape.png`, `portrait.png` and `circle.png`.
+You will need to replace images called `landscape.png`, `portrait.png`, `circle.png`, `logo-light.png` and `logo-dark.png` and keep their name unchanged (or change it in the mapping JSON before you swap).

-If you don't have a circle image you can create one.
+If the client hasn't provided a circle image you can create one.

 ```
 npm run circle {company} {image path}